openmethane/openmethane-prior/README.md

 make download
 ```

-This will download input files that match the data in `.env.example`,
+This will download input files that match the data in `.env`,
 so you have a working set to get started with.

 The downloaded files will be stored in `data/inputs` by default.